TiffanyXQZ/cce-scripts/README.md

 ## Run within editable mode
 1. git pull this repo
 2. setup an env with python>=3.9
+3. activate the venv ()
-3. pip install -r requirements.txt
+4. pip install -r requirements.txt
-4. pip install -e .
+5. pip install -e .
-5. cce --help
+6. cce --help (to see all running options)